kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      scroll_position                 Scroll position in copy mode
-     scroll_region_lower             Bottom of scroll region in pane scroll_region_upper             Top of scroll region in pane selection_active                1 if selection started and changes with the cursor in copy mode selection_end_x                 X position of the end of the selection selection_end_y                 Y position of the end of the selection
+     scroll_region_lower             Bottom of scroll region in pane scroll_region_upper             Top of scroll region in pane search_match                    Search match if any
+     search_present                  1 if search started in copy mode selection_active                1 if selection started and changes with the cursor in copy mode selection_end_x                 X position of the end of the selection selection_end_y                 Y position of the end of the selection